brittanymlassiter/Prediction-of-Product-Sales/README.md

  ### Statement
-- This dataset/models is able to predict on an average $1056 off of sales of the project, which will increase productions for better sales within each store.
+- This dataset/models shows the locations with the greatest impact include Outlet_location_type_tier 1, Outlet_location_type_tier 3, and Outlet_identifier.

 #### For Further information
 For additioal questions, please contact me at blassiter54@gmail.com